nbeddows/meen-i8080-arcade/README.md

 These settings are fixed to the specified rom.

 `roms:name` - The name of the rom.
-This is used as the name of the save state json file.<br>
+This is used as the name of the save state json file as well as the entries for the rom selection screen.<br>
 `roms:cpu:pc` - The meen cpu program counter.
 It **must** not be changed, doing so will yield undefined behaviour.<br>
 `roms:cpu:sp` - The meen cpu stack pointer.
 It **must** not be changed, doing so will yield undefined behaviour.<br>
 `memory:rom:scheme` - An optional parameter specifying the type of the rom resource to load, either `file://` or `json://`.<br>